slfhstr/LXC-OperationPrivacy-VOIP/README.md

 ## run it !
 You should be all set to fire it up

 `node app.js &`

 Then visit your installation URL, sign up for an account (your own), and add a Profile.

 You will need the API key from your Telnyx account, and it should show your number(s) available.

 Test it.

 If you need to stop the app, the brutal way is `killall node`.
 Because you're running in a LXC container, you should not affacted anything else.

 If you leave the termoinal running, you can see status messages when you interact with the browser.

 If you ensure you yse the trailing `&`, you can exit from the container and your VPS terminal, and the app should continue running.

+---
 ## notes
 - I haven't used the app for voice, so no knowledge here
 - I haven't tested all aspects of the app (e.g. attachments)
 - Telnyx has rate limits to avoid sending abuse
-- **the big one** : config changes in the app, e.g. the .env file, need the profile in the browser to be deleted and re-created.
+- **the big one** : config changes in the app, e.g. the `.env` file, need the profile in the browser to be deleted and re-created.
 This will lead to past messages being lost.
 Save them somehow if you need them.
 - I haven't tested any keepalive measure to ensure the app stays running (check out notes at bottom of Michael's instructions).
 I am not convinced they are needed but hey, what do I know.

 I hope this is helpful.